Cobras in your Yard

-Using long PVC pipe with a noose is probably the safest way to kill a deadly snake.
+Using a long PVC pipe with a noose is probably the safest way to kill a deadly snake.
 Thing is, you’ll have to get the rope around the neck, not the mid-body.
 Squeezing the mid-body will just break ribs and not kill the snake by stopping it from breathing.

-If you exhaust your possibilities – and there is nobody around to help – you need to get the snake out of your yard on your own, or kill it.
+If you exhaust your possibilities – and there is nobody around to help – you need to get the snake out of your yard on your own or kill it.
 Up to you.

 If you have more alternatives for someone faced with a cobra in their yard, or living in their yard, please leave a comment.
 It will be interesting to hear your views on the topic.